flame-engine/flame/README.md

 To change the version of the documentation, use the version selector noted with `version:` in the top of the page.

-**Note**: The documentation that resides in the main branch is newer than the released documentation on the docs website. version.
+**Note**: The documentation that resides in the main branch is newer than the released documentation on the docs website.

 Other useful links:
  - [The official Flame site](https://flame-engine.org/).